jhelvy/logitr/README.md

 *logitr* estimates multinomial (MNL) and mixed logit (MXL) models in R. Models can be estimated in the "Preference Space" or "Willingness-to-pay (WTP)" space.
 The program includes many options, and the current version includes support for:
 - Homogeneous multinomial logit (MNL) models
 - Heterogeneous mixed logit (MXL) models (support for normal and log-normal parameter distributions).
-- Preference space models
+- Preference space utility parameterization.
-- WTP space models.
+- WTP space utility parameterization.
-- A multistart optimization loop with random starting points in each iteration, which is useful for non-convex problems like WTP space models or MXL models.
+- A multistart optimization loop with random starting points in each iteration (useful for non-convex problems like MXL models or WTP space utility parameterizations).

-The MXL models assume uncorrelated heterogeneity covariances.
-The MXL models are estimated using maximum simulated likelihood based on [Kenneth Train's](http://eml.berkeley.edu/~train/) book [*Discrete Choice Methods with Simulation, 2nd Edition (New York: Cambridge University Press, 2009)*](http://eml.berkeley.edu/books/choice2.html).
+MXL models assume uncorrelated heterogeneity covariances and are estimated using maximum simulated likelihood based on the algorithms in [Kenneth Train's](http://eml.berkeley.edu/~train/) book [*Discrete Choice Methods with Simulation, 2nd Edition (New York: Cambridge University Press, 2009)*](http://eml.berkeley.edu/books/choice2.html).

 # Installation
 1. Make sure you have the `devtools` library installed: